IslandViewPTA/islandview-pta-site/content/news/2021-5-newsletter.md

 ## Class Act School Play a Total Hit!

 The district-wide virtual school play "Adventures in Neverland" was a smashing success!
 Thank you to all who participated.
-Everyone involved loved the final performances!
+Everyone involved loved performing in and viewing the final performances!

 {{< fig src="graduation.png" align="center" class="max-w-xs" >}}